AmiteshDN/Data-Strctures-Practice-Hacker-Rank/README.md

 Path to practice in Hacker Rank : hacker Rank > Skills for Practice > Data Structures

 Data Structures available for practice:
-Arrays
+1.Arrays

-Linked Lists
+2.Linked Lists

-Trees
+3.Trees

-Balanced Trees
+4.Balanced Trees

-Stacks
+5.Stacks

-Queues
+6.Queues

-Heap
+7.Heap

-Disjoint Set
+8.Disjoint Set

-Multiple Choice
+9.Multiple Choice

-Trie
+10.Trie

-Advanced
+11.Advanced

 I am practicing them in the Hacker rank and uploading the code here after the succesfull execution of the problem including all the test Cases.
 I advise you to try on your own before going for the solution here, because you might solve with a different and better approach.